Facts about the

 at once, allowing all notes which are played to continue sounding after

 pedal is always

 some type of soft pedal.
-In vertical pianos, and some grand's,
+In vertical pianos, and

 moves the hammers at rest closer to the strings, decreasing their

 and thus striking force.
 In most grand's, the soft pedal shifts the

 action sideways, causing the treble hammers to hit only two of their

 strings.
 The lower strings are shifted to another part of the hammer